Lynx-At0Mic/NOAA-Automation/README.md

 # NOAA-Automation
-This is a small bit of code to predict satellite passes and record NOAA ATP signals automatically.
+This is a small bit of code to predict satellite passes and record NOAA APT signals automatically.
 ## Installation and setup
 Note this project is made for python 3.7+ and most likely will not run on older versions